SuperWonjune/CowTravel/README.md

 - [x] Implements vertical dragging (L-drag) as well as horizontal dragging (mouse-move)

-- [x] Use the cyclic Catmull-Rom spline curve which is an interpolating spline: 5pt
+- [x] Use the cyclic Catmull-Rom spline curve which is an interpolating spline

-- [x] Cow should face forward (yaw orientation): 5pt
+- [x] Cow should face forward (yaw orientation)

-- [x] Cow should face upward when going up (pitch orientation) : 5pt
+- [x] Cow should face upward when going up (pitch orientation)